Why Does Alcohol Make You Hot?

 Do you ever feel uncomfortably warm or flushed after a few drinks?
 It's a common experience many of us have when alcohol hits our system.
 Our faces redden, sweat drips, and we begin overheating as if someone turned up the thermostat.

-This sudden spike in body temperature can be perplexing and concerning when we just want to relax and enjoy our drinks.
+This sudden spike in body temperature can feel super weird and concerning when we just want to relax and enjoy ourselves.
 Why does alcohol make us hot and bothered?
-As it turns out, there are a few interesting reasons behind this thermal reaction.

 By delving into the science behind flushed skin and overheating, we can better understand our body’s response to alcohol consumption.
 We’ll explore how alcohol impacts everything from our blood vessels and hormone levels to our hydration and blood sugar.